-You also have to keep in mind that the tax benefit of holding a mortgage decline over time.
+You also have to remember that the tax benefit of holding a mortgage declines over time.
 Interest payments drop as you pay off your loan.
 Principle increases, interest decreases – that’s called amortization.
 When you’re retired, your itemized deductions may be so small, including your mortgage interest amount, that you may not even get the tax benefit.

 Finally, if you choose to take the home equity loan route to help in retirement, you should know that you can only deduct interest on home equity debt of up to $100,000 ($50,000 if you’re married and file separately).

 Rule #5: Pay me now or pay me later